-By making the dynamics gain reduction linking independent for a given leg, that leg will only have gain reduction applied when it crosses the threshold itself.
+Fig 2 shows a portion of dynamics controls (viewing dynamics processor 1) with a surround spill element assigned.
+The independence over dynamics settings for the assigned surround element are switched for gain reduction independence and control of legs for stereo and 5.1 path legs on the PROCESSING-DYNAMICS mode TFT screen.
+By making the dynamics gain reduction independent for a given leg, that leg will only have gain reduction applied when it crosses the threshold itself.
 The control values remain common with the surround master, but the leg will be processed independently.

-To make the dynamics gain reduction linking independent, assign the required leg of the surround master go to:-PROCESSING - DYN1 mode and tap the DYN1 gain reduction independence button (or the PROCESSING-DYN2 mode equivalent to make the second dynamics unit linking independent).
+To make the dynamics gain reduction linking independent, assign the required leg of the surround master switch to:-PROCESSING - DYN1 mode and tap the DYN1 Gain Reduction independence button (or the PROCESSING-DYN2 mode equivalent to make the second dynamics unit linking independent).
 This is shown on the right hand side of the TFT screen.

-The second way to make dynamics processing independent is to make the control values independent for a given leg.
-This would mean that any leg in the surround master can have different dynamics controls.
+To make dynamics controls independent, assign the required leg of the surround master go to:- PROCESSING-DYN1 mode and tap the Control Independence button (or the PROCESSING-DYN2 mode equivalent to make the second dynamics unit independent).
+This is also shown on the right hand side of the TFT screen.
 If the dynamics linking is not made independent, the paths would be processed according to the first path to cross the threshold, but their thresholds and other parameters may be set independently.